can-git/Capstone/README.md

-# EEG DATA ANALYSIS FOR DETECTING RELAXATION AND CONCENTRATION MOODS
+# EEG Data Analysis for Detecting Relaxating and Concentration Moods

 This repository contains the code for the capstone project report prepared for Bahçeşehir University.